panique/php-long-polling/README.md

 # php-long-polling

 A very simple demonstration of long-polling with AJAX (jQuery) and PHP.
 Long-polling makes near "real-time" applications possible.
-The client don't request new data, the client gets new data delivered (push-notification style).
+The client does not request new data every X seconds/minutes, the client gets new data delivered when there is new data (push-notification style).
 This is an improved, cleaned and documented fork of https://github.com/lincolnbrito/php-ajax-long-polling !
 Big thanks, man.

 ## What is long-polling (and short polling) ?